chrisdickinson/ormnomnom/docs/ref/queryset.md

 * **Returns:** `QuerySet<Model>`

 Return a queryset representing all rows of the backing table.
-Creating an empty queryset can be useful in situations where one iteratively builds up a query by passing the queryset between several APIs.
+Creating an `all()` queryset can be useful in situations where one iteratively builds up a query by passing the queryset between several APIs.

 **Example:**